wp-plugins/adsoptimal/README.md

 **Mobile Ad for Wordpress by AdsOptimal**

 Earn top dollar for your mobile web traffic!
-Promote mobile apps on your Wordpress site and earn $3 per download by just installing the plugin
+Promote mobile apps on your Wordpress site and earn $3 per download by just installing the plugin.

 **Features**